-A main locus of these complex and difficulty is, of course, the relationships that can and should obtain between contingentism and inevitabilism and realism and antirealism.
-It is well established within this debate that the natural pairing of ‘contingentism-antirealism’ and of ‘inevitabilism-realism’ is, as Soler (15) nicely puts it, ‘conceptually most comfortable and empirically most frequent’.
+A main locus of these complex and difficulty issues is, of course, the relationships that can and should obtain between contingentism and inevitabilism and realism and antirealism.
+It is well established within this debate that the natural pairing of ‘contingentism-antirealism’ and of ‘inevitabilism-realism’ is, as Soler (p.15) nicely puts it, ‘conceptually most comfortable and empirically most frequent’.
 But other pairings are possible, even if they might seem exotic, peculiar, or otherwise difficult to reconcile with our inherited epistemic sensibilities.
 It is at this point that the idea of deep contingency comes into play.
 It is not only science—defined as broadly as one likes—that is subject to historical contingency, but also a much wider set of assumptions and convictions, of a sort that will fundamentally shape the sorts of epistemic enterprises that come to seem intelligible and compelling for the members of a given culture.
 Much of this volume focuses on micro-contingencies within the sciences that have developed, but there is also the question of the macro-contingency of those sciences and of the whole scientific enterprise itself.
 Science is, after all, historically peculiar, and some of the most egregious forms of inevitabilism and triumphalism take the form of the insistence that the emergence of science is a sine qua non of a developed culture.
 But even if an imperative to develop accounts of the nature of reality are parts of human nature, the inevitable development of accounts that are recognisable as scientific, in our terms, is far from obvious.
 These sorts of claims about the deep contingency of science are not well developed within the mainstream of the philosophy of science, with a few honourable exceptions, including the later writings of Paul Feyerabend (1999).
-A central theme of his Conquest of Abundance is, at least on some readings, that there are many of experiencing and engaging with the world that human beings have developed over time, and that ‘science’ represents only some of these.
+A central theme of his Conquest of Abundance is, at least on some readings, that there are many ways of experiencing and engaging with the world that human beings have developed over time, and that ‘science’ represents only some of these.
 Such ‘abundance’ is, however, explored according to the historical and cultural contingencies that shape the interests and concerns of different cultures and their projects of enquiry (see Kidd 2017).

 The idea of deep contingency is liable to take the contingency debate into much deeper waters.
 This volume wisely confines itself to a set of epistemological and historiographical issues of a sort liable to attract the interests of philosophers, historians, and sociologists of science.
 Certainly there is something here for most of those engaged in science studies, including a mix of old and familiar and hot and trendy topics (realism and pluralism, for instance) and a variety of sciences and disciplines (physics, psychology, mathematics) and many different claims and concerns (counterfactual history, material culture, ontology) and more besides.
 As such, it succeeds admirably in its aims of showing how and why the contingency debate connects to many established and emerging debates, while also emphasising the new and original issues that reflection on the contingency of science can offer.
-There are a few topics that contingency surely relates to but which are not addressed in this book, including some, like unconceived alternatives, that are gestured to in footnotes.
+There are a few topics that contingency surely relates to but which are not addressed in this book, including some, like the problem of unconceived alternatives, that are gestured to in footnotes.
 But that is not a serious problem.
 This is a very rich volume and if the contributors and editors are right about the ways that science at large is shaped by contingency, then we should expect many more volumes like this into the future.
 Those interested in exploring the widening and deepening ramifications of the contingencies in and of science should welcome this book as a wonderful guide and inspiration.